retrocomputacion/retrobbs/readme.md

 - WebAudio streamer (webaudio.py): On-the-fly conversion and streaming of online audio sources (*Shoutcast*, *YouTube* or other sources)
 - Wikipedia (wiki.py): Search and display *Wikipedia* articles, displaying relevant article image if found.
 - YouTube snapshot (youtube.py): Display a frame from the specified *YouTube* video.
 It grabs the latest frame if the video is a live stream, otherwise it grabs a random frame.
+- Weather (weather.py): Query the weather forecast for any part of the world.
+- Maps (maps.py): Display and navigate the map of the world.

 ---